-But the benefits of body positivity extend into the bedroom, too.
+The benefits of body positivity and getting rid of negative thoughts extend into the bedroom, too.
 Here are just a few of the ways in which body positivity makes you a better lover:

-When you love your body, you’re willing to let it perform, explore and experience sex in new and exciting ways.
-Rather than worrying about how you look, you’re able to indulge in sexual sensations with a genuine focus on how they feel.
+When you love your body and physical appearance, you’re willing to let it perform, explore and experience sex in new and exciting ways.
+Rather than worrying about your weight and how you look, you’re able to indulge in sexual sensations with a genuine focus on how they feel because of body acceptance.

 Research reveals that body image and overall self-esteem are positively correlated.
-And since confidence increases your willingness to try new things, loving your body is likely to make you a more open-minded, adventurous lover.
+Since confidence increases your willingness to try new things, loving your body is likely to positively affect your mental health and make you a more open-minded, adventurous lover.

 The study also revealed that men generally have a positive attitude toward women’s genitals with regard to look, smell and taste despite cultural stereotypes that may suggest otherwise.

-If you’re a person with a vulva, you may also want to give yourself a non-sexual massage once in awhile — not all genital touch is sexual.
-Try using a few drops of Astroglide O on the tips of your fingers.
+If you’re a person with a vulva, you may also want to give yourself a non-sexual massage once in a while — not all genital touch is sexual.
+Try using a few drops of ASTROGLIDE O Oil on the tips of your fingers.
 Apply to your lips with a slow, firm, rubbing motion and feel the relaxation spread across your body.

 When you love your body, your partner is likely to be more at ease with their physical appearance, as body image is contagious.
 People who fraternize with peers who speak disparagingly about their own bodies are likely to do the same.
 It follows that how you feel about your body affects how your partner sees you and how they see themselves.
 Research also suggests that confidence is the ultimate sexual attractor, so ditch the negative body talk and find reasons to love your body.

 Does your body perform for you in the realm of dance, fitness, yoga, or another physical activity you enjoy?
 Show it some gratitude!